lwouis/alt-tab-macos/README.md

 ## Building the project locally

 This project has minimal dependency on Xcode-only features (e.g. InterfaceBuilder, Playgrounds).
-You can build it using 1 command `xcodebuild`.
+You can build it using 2 commands:

+* `pod install` to fetch the dependencies with [CocoaPods](https://cocoapods.org/)
+* `xcodebuild -workspace alt-tab-macos.xcworkspace -scheme Release` to build the .app

 Note that on debug builds, to avoid having to re-check the `System Preferences > Security & Privacy` permissions on every build, we use a code-signing certificate.
 You can generate one on your local machine in one step by running `ci/generate_debug_certificate.sh`.